 Acute bilirubin encephalopathy from the buildup of bilirubin in an infant's brain may manifest as hypotonia or poor suck reflex, which then progresses to irritability and hypertonia with retrocollis and opisthotonos.
 Long-term consequences of chronic bilirubin encephalopathy may lead to cerebral palsy, auditory dysfunction, paralysis of upward gaze, and permanent intellectual dysfunction.
 Thus, early recognition and treatment are imperative to prevent the detrimental progression of HDFN.

-Patient education regarding routine lab testing and Rh-D immunoprophylaxis in Rh-negative women are necessary to ensure possible FMH events are reported and appropriately treated in pregnant women.
-Additionally, parents of newborns can be educated on signs and symptoms to be aware of in hyperbilirubinemia to assist the interprofessional team in the early identification of possible HDFN cases.
+Patient education regarding routine lab testing and Rh-D immunoprophylaxis in Rh-negative women is necessary to ensure possible FMH events are reported and appropriately treated in pregnant women.
+Additionally, parents of newborns can be educated on the signs and symptoms to be aware of hyperbilirubinemia to assist the interprofessional team in the early identification of possible HDFN cases.